-A variety of different terrains will cater for all different levels of ability and allow for other activities like snowboarding, sledding, snow tubing and ice skating.
+A variety of different terrains will cater to all different levels of ability and allow for other activities like snowboarding, sledding, snow tubing, and ice skating.

-A larger ski area is likely to cost more, so if your budget isn’t enormous, opt for a medium sized resort which has access to at least 100-150km of snow covered land.
+A larger ski area is likely to cost more, so if your budget isn’t enormous, opt for a medium-sized resort that has access to at least 100-150km of snow-covered land.

 Somewhere You Can Visit Any Time Of Year

-Having invested a significant amount in your ski chalet it seems a shame to be limited to visiting it only at certain times of year when there is enough snow.
-If you would like to be able to go on holiday any time, look out for some of the ski resorts which offer year round skiing, including Morzine and Chamonix.
+Having invested a significant amount in your ski chalet it seems a shame to be limited to visiting it only at certain times of the year when there is enough snow.
+If you would like to be able to go on holiday any time, lookout for some of the ski resorts which offer year-round skiing, including Morzine and Chamonix.

 Somewhere With Good Rental Value

 It is highly unlikely that you will be occupying your ski chalet all year round.
 During the months when you are not occupying the property, renting it out is a fantastic way to offset some of the cost of purchase and ensure a little bit of steady income throughout the year.